mat-docs/RTA.Site/docs/devguide/tutorials/live/review.md

     Always transition to `open` before data starts streaming.

+## Streaming to InfluxDB

+Compared to the [previous tutorial](../influx/index.md), the writes to [InfluxDB](https://www.influxdata.com/products/influxdb/) need to be broken up.
+This ensures that data is flushed and visible in the database.

+In this example, this is done at the same time as [Session Model Updates](#session-model-updates).

 ## Streaming to Redis

 Live data is both written to [InfluxDB](https://www.influxdata.com/products/influxdb/) and buffered to [Redis Streams](https://redis.io/topics/streams-intro) &mdash; similar in design to [Apache Kafka](https://kafka.apache.org/).